ESIPFed/science-on-schema.org/guides/Issue27-UpdatesForDatasetVariables.md

 ### More in depth variable descriptions: Tier 3.

 For situations in which there is no registry of variable definitions that bind the semantics associated with an identifier that can be used as a so:propertyID, there are two options.
-In either case the dcat:conformsTo property should be asserted in the schema:Dataset to identify a profile used for extending the PropertyValue description.
+In either case the dcat:conformsTo property should be asserted in the so:Dataset to identify a profile used for extending the PropertyValue description.
 Either of these extension mechanisms would only be interoperable for clients that recognize the meaning of the dcat:conformsTo value.

 #### Option 1 (preferred)
 Take advantage of the open-world nature of rdf data to include an ontologic description of the variable using some other more expressive vocabulary, e.g. SVO, SSN, DDI, in the PropertyValue instance.